 Note: Quick search restricts searches to published data sources only.
 To search on embedded data sources (workbooks that use a data connection only), use a filtered search.

-Enter text in the main search field, and then press the Enter key.
+- To search, enter your text in the top field of the Filters pane, then press the Enter key.

-Click a filter, and enter a search term for filter value.
-Select a filter value, or select from other available filter options.
+- To filter, select the filter, and enter a term for the filter value or select from the available options.

-To remove a filter, click Clear at the top of the Filters pane.
+To remove a filter, click Clear next to the filter name.

 To remove all filters, click Clear All Filters at the top of the Filters pane.

-Click the Filters button to collapse or open the Filters pane and reset the filters to their defaults.
+Click the Filters button to collapse or open the Filters pane.

 In addition to a general search, you can limit search on Tableau Server and Tableau Online to a specific attribute such as name, workbook, data source, and so on.